 The tag handlers that generate rich components need to perform a series of processes such as reading the values of attributes name and param, generating a JSP file, and including the generated JSP file.
 The process of generating a JSP file is dependent on the type of rich component.
 On the other hand, the other processes are common among all tag handlers of rich components.
-Therefore, instead of writing a tag hanProceedings of the 2007 WSEAS International Conference on Computer Engineering and Applications, Gold Coast, Australia, January 17-19, 2007 393 dler for each type of rich client separately, we introduce an abstract tag handler so that we can write tag handlers in the same interface (Requirement 2).
+Therefore, instead of writing a tag handler for each type of rich clients separately, we introduce an abstract tag handler so that we can write tag handlers in the same interface and as little code as possible (Requirement 2).